hodanov/stable-diffusion-cli-on-modal/README.md

 [日本語版 README はこちら](README_ja.md)

-# Stable Diffusion Modal
+# Stable Diffusion CLI on Modal

 This is a Diffusers-based script for running Stable Diffusion on [Modal](https://modal.com/).
+This script has no WebUI and only works with CLI.
 It can perform txt2img inference and has the ability to increase resolution using ControlNet Tile and Upscaler.

 ## Features